minelycho/venus-proyect/README.md

 ### User (Use devise or other gem to login)
   -/ username
-  - password
+  - /password

-User must validate username uniqueness and password complexity (over 8 chars & inclusion of special characters)
+/User must validate username uniqueness and password complexity (over /8 chars & inclusion of special characters)

 ### Loan
   - borrower name